vusec/instrumentation-infra/docs/usage.rst

 debugging a custom package, or when you hackfixed the source code of a package.
-In this case, you can use ``--force-rebuild-deps`` to skip the checks and rebuild everything, and optionally ``--clean`` to first remove all generated files for all built packages and targets (this behaves as if you just cloned the project, use it with care).
-You can also force-build a single package using ``--packages`` for more fine-grained control.
+In this case, you can use ``--force-rebuild-deps`` to skip the checks and rebuild everything, and optionally ``--clean`` to first remove all generated files the target (this behaves as if you just cloned the project, use it with care).

-The ``-j`` option is similar to that of ``make``, allowing parallel builds of object files.
+The ``-j`` option is forwarded to ``make`` commands, allowing parallel builds of object files.
 It defaults to the number of cores available on the machine, with a maximum of 16 (but you can manually set it to larger values if you think enough RAM is available).

+``pkg-build`` builds a single package and its dependencies.
+It is useful for debugging new packages or force-building a patched dependency.

 .. _usage-clean: